Published: May 2022; Last updated: January 2023 (August 2022 version, November 2021 version)

 The All Grants Fund is one way that we raise funds for our grantmaking.
 Funding for our grantmaking can come from several sources, including the All Grants Fund:

-- We use donations to our Maximum Impact Fund to fill the highest-impact funding opportunities among our top charities.
+- We use donations to our Top Charities Fund (we updated the name of this fund in September 2022, details here) to fill the highest-impact funding opportunities among our top charities.